absorensen/numbers_go_brrrr/m1_memory_hierarchies/s8_exercises.md

 </figure>

 Adding which pointer would result in the most nodes not being properly garbage collected?
-If the garbage collector implements cycle detection to depth 2 adding which pointer would break it?
+If the garbage collector can detect cycles with up to three edges adding which pointer would break it?
 The nodes can't point to themselves.

 <figure markdown>